July 26, 2022:

 For All People, For All Time is the original movie made by Mark and Dan Jury, following their short award-winning filmstrip.
 Jessica Savitch later produced the PBS Frontline documentary For the Good of All from the filming.
 (For All People, For All Time is 1 hour and 20 minutes; PBS For the Good of All is one hour.
 They share about 40 minutes of material on the Cuyahoga NRA, with different narration).

-Once they get the legal authority to acquire property and to prohibit owners' use of and access to their own private property, the smiling reassurances employed to sell the naive on the new park are gone.
-The preservationist political elite does what it wants with its power to “protect” what they call a “nationally significant” “resource” that used to be your private property.
-“Nationally significant” means that you don't matter.
+Once NPS gets the legal authority to acquire property (or otherwise prevent access), the flippant reassurances employed to sell the innocent on the new park scheme are gone.
+The preservationist political elite does what it wants with its power to “protect” what it calls a “nationally significant” “resource” that used to be your private property.
+There is no recourse.
+NPS’s only practical concern is avoiding too much bad publicity, which is typically done, when required, by squeezing more slowly out of the public view.

 - Concord Journal: NPS Chief of Land Acquistion says “willing seller” is “meaningless”